S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 1.9: Co-Create Proposal

-**To tap collective intelligence, build sense of ownership and increase engagement and accountability, bring people together to co-create proposals in response to organisational drivers.**
+**To tap collective intelligence, build sense of ownership and increase engagement and accountability, bring people together to co-create proposals in response to organizational drivers.**

 There are many ways a group of people can co-create proposals.
 Generally they follow a similar pattern: